ProjectKorra/ProjectKorraWiki/source/general/downloads.rst

 Addons and Side Plugins
 -----------------------
-There are plenty of addons and side plugins released by community members.
+There are plenty of addons and side plugins released by our community members.
 All publicly released ones can be found `on our website`_!

 .. note:: The ProjectKorra team cannot provide help for unofficial resources, but can assist in finding who to contact if a problem arises.